jnmunene/jnmunene/README.md

-## Hi there, I'm John Munene 👋
+## Hi, I'm John Munene
 I'm a cybersecurity professional specializing in **offensive security**.
-With a background in Informatics and Computer Science, I have a solid understanding of how systems work — and how they can be broken.
+With a background in Informatics and Computer Science, I have a solid understanding of how systems work, and how they can be broken.

 ## What I Do
 - Simulate attacks to test and improve organizational defenses